bwarren2/steamuser/README.md

 Bob asks the same, and gets the same.

 Alice and Bob both issue INCRs against the checkouts.
 Redis happily supplies the zscore of `abaddon` in `botapi:checkouts` each time.
 One of the two (depending on who INCRd first) gets a return value of 1 and the other gets 2.
-The bot that did not get 1 realized he was too slow checking out, and tries again.
+The bot that did not get 1 realizes he was too slow checking out, and tries again.
 Notably, the INCRs remove that username from the 0-checked-out tier of the credential pool, so other bots will be getting other usernames as they spin up.
 The bot that did get 1 pulls out a password

 On process shutdown, a cleanup function calls logOut() to be polite to Valve, and resets the checkouts value for that username to 0.

 ### Redis Schema

-botapi:checkouts = <uname> <score=int> // Scored set
+botapi:checkouts = $uname $score=int // Scored set
 botapi:passwords = {uname:pw}
-botapi:<uname>:api-requests:<dt> = <int>
+botapi:$uname:api-requests:$dt = $int

 ### Things that need work